 The ability to save more money

-It never hurts to have more cash.
+It never hurts to have more cash in your budget.
 Ever.
 Selling your textbooks can be a great way to accomplish this.
 Not only will you be able to get the books into the hands of someone else who needs it, but you’ll also be able to give a little boost to your savings account.

-If you still have a few more semesters before graduation, you may consider using the proceeds from selling your current textbooks to buy new ones.
-Not only is this a smart financial decision, it saves you from using any additional hard-earned dollars that could be spent on other meaningful pursuits.
+If you still have a few more semesters before graduation, you may want to sell used textbooks to buy new ones.
+Not only is this a smart financial decision, but it also saves you from using any additional hard-earned dollars that could be spent on other meaningful pursuits.

 12 of the best places to sell your textbooks

 If you’re ready to get the most for your textbooks, you’ll definitely want to check out the list below for the best place to sell textbooks online and locally.

 1. Half Price Books

 Half Price Books is one such brand that’s been going strong since 1972.
-With over 120 stores across the country, the company stands as the largest family bookstore in the country selling not just used textbooks, but also music, movies, games, and collectibles.
+With over 120 stores across the country, the company stands as the largest family bookstore in the country.
+They sell textbooks, music, movies, games, and collectibles.

-Before selling be sure to read their Terms & Conditions to understand what they mean by “New,” “Used - Very Good,” and “Used – Acceptable.”
+Before you sell your textbooks, read their Terms & Conditions to understand what they mean by “New,” “Used - Very Good,” and “Used – Acceptable.”

 3. Book Finder

-What’s really cool is that the price you’re quoted is the price you will really get in your pocket because there are no hidden fees.
+What’s really cool is that the price they quote you is the price you will really get in your pocket because there are no hidden fees.
 Shipping costs are included too.
 Book Finder is the best place to sell textbooks online for the most cash!

 5. Barnes & Noble

-You might think it's pointless to sell books that are not in excellent condition but that’s where BookByte steps in.
-Based out of Oregon, BookByte will accept a range of books – those in great condition and those with some damage (as long as they are still usable).
+You might think it's pointless to sell books that are not in excellent condition, but that’s where BookByte steps in.
+BookByte is located in Oregan and will accept a range of books.
+They sell textbooks that are in great condition and those with some damage (as long as they are still usable).

 8. Facebook Marketplace